avwx-rest/avwx-engine/docs/service.md

 Our URL and query parameters are returned using Service._make_url so Service.fetch knows how to request the report.
 The result of this query is given to Service._extract which returns the report or list of reports.

-Once your service is created, it can optionally be added to the dictionary of preferred services, avwx.service.PREFERRED.
-This is how avwx.service.get_service determines the preferred service for a given station.
-This should only be done if it is the primary service for a group of station IDs with the same prefix.
-For example, the MAC service is better than NOAA for all ICAOs starting with "SK".
+Once your service is created, it can optionally be added to avwx.service.PREFERRED if the service covers all stations with a known ICAO prefix or avwx.service.BY_COUNTRY if the service covers all stations in a single country.
+This is how avwx.service.get_service determines the preferred service.
+For example, the MAC service is better than NOAA for all ICAOs starting with "SK" while AUBOM is better for all Australian stations.